jsteigelman/node-task-manager/README.md

 ## Endpoints

 In the below examples, :id serves as a placeholder for the ID of the user or task to fetch.

 ### Create
 * ```POST /users``` creates a user.
-Required data: name, email, password.
+Required data (key names): name, email, password.
 * ```POST /users/login``` logs in a user.
 Required data: email, password.
 * ```POST /users/logout``` logs out the current user.
 * ```POST /users/logoutAll``` logs out the current user across all devices.